-Since its inception in 1982, Site Investigation staff have conducted or supervised environmental assessments at more than 750 sites.
-Examples of sites assessed include electronic manufacturing facilities, dry cleaning facilities, maintenance yards, printing facilities, chemical storage tanks, agricultural fields and golf courses.
-Staff also conduct large-scale investigations to determine the sources of groundwater contamination affecting public and private supply wells.
+Since its inception in 1982, Site Investigation staff have conducted or supervised over 775 environmental studies.
+These studies are wide-ranging and have included assessments of facilities such as those specializing in electronics manufacturing, electroplating, dry cleaning, equipment repair, printing, and commercial storage/application areas for solvents, pesticides and fuel.
+Staff also routinely conduct large-scale investigations to determine the sources of groundwater contamination affecting public and private supply wells.
+More recently, SIS has been actively involved in assessments related to emerging contaminants.

 Site Investigation personnel consist of scientists, licensed monitor well drillers and technicians.
 To support various assessment needs, SIS maintains and operates a Geoprobe Model 6600 direct push unit with hydraulic profiling and electrical conductivity capabilities, as well as a Geoprobe Model 5410 direct push unit.
-Overflow assessments are conducted by licensed environmental firms and include all phases of study.
-Subcontracted services such as mobile laboratory, borehole geophysical and ground penetrating radar are common.
-Contracted work is directed by experienced DEP contract managers.
+Overflow assessments are conducted by licensed environmental firms and may include specialized services such as mobile laboratory, borehole geophysics, soil gas analysis, and ground penetrating radar.
+All contracted work is directed by experienced DEP contract managers.

 Dave Phillips, Environmental Administrator Florida Department of Environmental Protection Site Investigation Section 2600 Blair Stone Road, MS 4515 Tallahassee, Florida 32399-2400 Office: 850-245-8952 Dave.Phillips@FloridaDEP.gov